Isle of Palms, South Carolina

 Isle of Palms is a city in Charleston County, South Carolina, United States.
-At the 2010 census, the population was 4,133.
-Isle of Palms is a barrier island on the South Carolina coast.
+As of the 2020 census, Isle of Palms had a population of 4,347.
+It is a barrier island on the South Carolina coast.
 The city is included within the Charleston-North Charleston-Summerville metropolitan area and the Charleston-North Charleston Urbanized Area.
 The town lies along a narrow strip of land, hugging the beach, separated from the mainland by the Intracoastal Waterway.

 Geography

-Isle of Palms is located along the Atlantic Ocean, 15 mi by road east of downtown Charleston.
+Isle of Palms is located along the Atlantic Ocean, 15 mi by road just east of downtown Charleston.
 According to the United States Census Bureau, the city of Isle of Palms has a total area of 14.1 km2, of which 11.5 km2 is land, and 2.6 km2 (18.40%) is water.